QuantDiscord/quant/README.md

 # License:
-quant is licensed under the MIT License.
+Quant is licensed under the MIT License.
 See the [LICENSE](https://github.com/MagM1go/quant/blob/main/LICENSE) file for more details.